How to use Meshnet for multi-screen Node.js development

 4. Save your changes and exit the file.

-Your web application is now up and running.
-You can access it over Meshnet using any other device to see the application you created.
+Your new web app should now be up and running.
+You can access it over Meshnet using any other device to see the app you created.
 To access your project:

 1. Copy the Nord name of the device running Node.js from the NordVPN application.